trehn/hnmp/README.md

 HNMP is meant to be used like this:

 1. acquire MIB files (optional, some luck required)
-2. use a MIB browser application like [this freeish and cross-platform one](http://ireasoning.com/mibbrowser.shtml) by iREASONING to figure out the OIDs you're interested in
+2. use a MIB browser application like [this freeish and cross-platform one](http://ireasoning.com/mibbrowser.shtml) to figure out the numeric OIDs you're interested in
 3. use HNMP to retrieve your data and do some light processing
 4. put man on moon :rocket: